-For some time now, we have been investigating to what extent sensors that are sensitive in SWIR (shortwave infrared, 0.9 - 2.5 µm) can be used at night.
-Of great interest is whether they can replace or supplement the camera and image intensifier systems in use in the visual spectral range (VIS).
+For some time now, we have been investigating the extent to which sensors that are sensitive in the SWIR (shortwave infrared, 0.9 - 2.5 µm) can be used at night.
+Of great interest is whether they can replace or complement the camera and image intensifier systems currently in use in the visual spectral range (VIS).
 Until now, comparisons of cameras that are sensitive in different spectral ranges have required measurements to be taken during the night.
 This is costly and not always practical.

-In order to be able to make statements on this, data must be collected in a first step.
-The main light source for the night measurements is, besides the moon, planets and stars, the so-called airglow, a luminous phenomenon of the upper earth's atmosphere.
-Its nocturnal appearance is called Night Sky Brightness and its intensity is highly variable.
-The Night Sky Brightness can be observed in all spectral ranges from the UV to the long-wave infrared.
-It shines particularly strongly in the SWIR between 1.4 µm and 1.8 µm.
+In order to be able to make statements about this, data must be collected in a first step.
+The main light source for the night illumination is, besides moon, planets and stars, the so called airglow, a luminous phenomenon of the upper earth atmosphere.
+Its nocturnal appearance is called nightglow.
+It can be observed in all spectral ranges from the UV to the longwave infrared.
+It shines particularly intensively in the SWIR between 1.4 µm and 1.8 µm.
 Man-made artificial lighting (e.g. street lamps, billboards) is becoming increasingly noticeable as another nocturnal light source.

 Since astronomical and especially atmospheric parameters sometimes change significantly from measurement night to measurement night, VIS and SWIR illumination vary greatly and are difficult to generalize.
 To account for this high variability, a sufficiently large number of measurement data is necessary.
 To obtain this is only possible with the help of a continuous measurement over a longer period of time.
 Such measurements have been carried out near Storkow, Brandenburg, since fall 2019.
 In addition to the illumination levels, the environmental parameters (temperature, humidity, cover, precipitation, etc.) are also measured.